nayanaditi28/vetty_assignment/README.md

 This repository contains my solutions to the SQL assessment provided.
 All queries are written in **SQL Server** syntax, and screenshots of the executed results are included in the `results/` folder.

 ---

-## 📂 Contents
-- `queries.sql` – All SQL solutions for Questions 1 to 8
-- `results/` – Screenshots of executed output for each question
-- `README.md` – Documentation of approach and assumptions

----